miraclepaint/miraclepaint/README.md

 ‎
 ‎
   ‎
-<p align="center">Main interests are Prosekai and Dandys World , not really active in DW anymore due to qwel allegations
+<p align="center">Main interests are Prosekai , Dandys World and Animal Hospital , thought not really active in DW anymore due to qwel allegations

+<p align="center">I dont mind ships interacting as long its not problematic thought im a huge Ruikasa and Akikasa/Akikoha + emutoya enjoyer ♡